Justintime50/Techie-Tinkers/Learn Laravel/intro.md

 Layouts are housed in the `view/layouts` folder.

 In many projects, there is an `@extends('layouts.app')` line of code.
-This says, input the referenced file at the here.
+This creates a dynamic template that returns the current file referenced in extends based on the view the user is on.

 In the layout file, you'll see a `@yield('content')` line, that says, input the section's content here.
 An example, our layout has the dependencies at the top, the nav, then asks for the pages content to be inserted in the middle of all that, then the footer underneath.
 Layouts makes it really simple to reuse code easily.